enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/arithmetic.md

 <|trick@trickster:templates|trick-id=trickster:abs|>

-If the given number is negative, returns its positive equivalent.
-Otherwise, does nothing.
+If the given number is negative, gives its positive equivalent.
+Otherwise, gives the number as-is.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:sin|>

-Returns the sine of the given number.
+Gives the sine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:cos|>

-Returns the cosine of the given number.
+Gives the cosine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:tan|>

-Returns the tangent of the given number.
+Gives the tangent of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arcsin|>

-Returns the arcsine of the given number.
+Gives the arcsine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arccos|>

-Returns the arccosine of the given number.
+Gives the arccosine of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arctan|>

-Returns the arctangent of the given number.
+Gives the arctangent of the given number.

 ;;;;;

 <|trick@trickster:templates|trick-id=trickster:arctan2|>

-Returns the angle measure between positive X axis and the ray from the origin to the point (y, x).
+Gives the angle measure between positive X axis and the ray from the origin to the point (y, x).